Domestic Violence Charges in Texas

 If You Are Facing Domestic Abuse Charges, Contact an Experienced Attorney Today

 Domestic abuse charges are serious charges that can seriously alter the course of your life.
-If you have been charged with domestic abuse of any kind, attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, has the experience, dedication, and knowledge to aggressively advocate for your rights and for the just resolution of your case.
-Mr. Pritchard is committed to helping you, so please do not hesitate to contact or call us at (254) 220-4225 for more information today.
+If you have been charged with domestic abuse of any kind, attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, has the experience, dedication, and knowledge to aggressively advocate for your rights and for the just resolution of your case.
+Mr. Pritchard is committed to helping you, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.

 Categories: